 The marketing was all off – a feat that party planner Brownie Wise identified.
 After three days of trying to figure out how to use the seal, she wrote to the Earl suggesting he sold the wares through the Party Plan method.
 In 1951, Tupperware was pulled from shelves and sold via home parties.
 Brownie was made head of the party side of the business.

 Tupperware was exhibited by the Museum of Modern Art in 1956 for its form, but Alison Clarke, in her book Tupperware: The Promise of Plastic in 1950s America, rejects the idea that women wanted it in their fridge because of how it looked.
 Instead, she argues it was a status symbol of the middle class, the frugal, and the fact their friends and neighbours were selling the stuff.

 The ideals of a Tupperware party are still relevant today.
-Despite being canned in Britain in 2003, Tupperware brought its parties back to the UK in 2011.
-Though hostessing and home keeping may seem old-fashioned, the party’s reintroduction was the proffer to creating jobs, saving and making money in what were economically troubling times.
-It offers commercial opportunity and success to women, and as Alison Clarke told the BBC: “The actual networks of Tupperware parties were about women helping other women.
+Despite being given the boot in Britain in 2003, Tupperware brought its parties back to the UK in 2011.
+Though hostessing and home keeping may seem old-fashioned, the party’s reintroduction was the proffer to creating jobs and saving and making money in economically troubling times.
+It offers commercial opportunity and success to women, as Alison Clarke told says: “The actual networks of Tupperware parties were about women helping other women.
 It was the antithesis of male corporate culture; it was the opposite of Mad Men.”

 The home selling idea has since spun off into lingerie and body butter, jewellery and Jamie Oliver at Home parties.
 It’s a genre reinvented and strikes as much of a chord with modern-day Britain as it did with 50’s American suburbia.